2011-06-12 // Time synchronisation with NTP on Ubuntu (and Debian)

 - Windows→UTC:

-sudo nano /etc/default/rcS, changeUTC=yestoUTC=no. If you choose the “Dual Boot” installation option during your Ubuntu-Setup, Ubuntu setsUTC=noby default.4)
+.
+If you choose the “Dual Boot” installation option during your Ubuntu-Setup, Ubuntu setsUTC=no

 Weblinks